 Card issuers’ policies vary in the details, so if you need to remove an authorized user from your account, here’s how to do it.

-Here is what making a person an authorized user on your account does, some excellent reasons to remove a person from your credit card account and how to properly (and gracefully) do it for each of the major credit card issuers.
+Here is what making a person an authorized user on your account does, some excellent reasons to remove a person from your credit card account and how to properly (and gracefully) do it with each of the major credit card issuers.

 Rights and restrictions of an authorized user